heyshivamjaiswal/Folio/README.md

 or a signed URL fetched on demand for private PDFs
 ```

 **This source** — scoped to one saved bookmark.
-If the retrieved content isn't a strong enough match for the question, Atlas says so directly and never falls back to the open web.
+If the retrieved content isn't a strong enough match for the question, Folio says so directly and never falls back to the open web.
 The scope is a promise: an answer here only ever comes from what you saved.

 **Ask anything** — searches across every saved source at once.
-If nothing saved is a strong match, it falls back to a live web search (Tavily) — and the resulting answer explicitly flags which parts came from your content versus the open web.
+If nothing saved is a strong match, it falls back to a live web search (Tavily)  and the resulting answer explicitly flags which parts came from your content versus the open web.

 ### RAG pipeline, with the Tavily fallback

-The diagram below is the same flow as above, redrawn to make the fallback branch explicit — this is the part that keeps Atlas from quietly turning into "just ask the model."
+The diagram below is the same flow as above, redrawn to make the fallback branch explicit  this is the part that keeps Folio from quietly turning into "just ask the model."

 ![RAG pipeline with Tavily fallback](./screenshot/fallback.png)

-The key design choice sits in the top fork: **this-source mode never touches the fallback branch at all.** A no-match there is a dead end by design — Atlas tells you plainly and stops, rather than quietly widening the search.
+The key design choice sits in the top fork: **this-source mode never touches the fallback branch at all.** A no-match there is a dead end by design  Folio tells you plainly and stops, rather than quietly widening the search.
 Only **ask-anything mode** is allowed to reach for Tavily, and when it does, the LLM is explicitly prompted to label which parts of the answer came from your saved sources versus the open web.

 ### Two databases, one purpose